 - 3.1.
-The World Heritage Secretariat should send out a form, designed in cooperation with IUCN, to the Responsible Authority for each natural World Heritage Property.
-The form should be relatively simple, with yes or no answers wherever possible.
+The World Heritage Secretariat should send out a form, designed in cooperation with ICOMOS and IUCN, to the Responsible Authority for each World Heritage Property.
+This form should be completed and returned to the Secretariat within two months.
 The form should contain at least the following:

 - 1. State Party:

 - 2. Name of World Heritage Property:

 - 3. Date added to the World Heritage List:

 - 4. Responsible Authority:

-- 5. Pechnical cooperation requested: Amount:
+- 5. Technical cooperation requested: Amount: